CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Message Mode

 Cumulus Linux supports the following PTP message modes:
-- Multicast, where the ports subscribe to two multicast addresses, one for event messages that are timestamped and the other for general messages that are not timestamped.
-The SYNC message sent by the master is a multicast message and is received by all slave ports.
-This is critical and is required, since the slaves need the master's time.
+- *Multicast*, where the ports subscribe to two multicast addresses, one for event messages that are timestamped and the other for general messages that are not timestamped.
+The Sync message sent by the master is a multicast message and is received by all slave ports.
+This is required because the slaves need the master's time.
 The slave ports in turn generate a Delay Request to the master.
 This is a multicast message and is received not only by the Master for which the message is intended, but also by other slave ports.
 Similarly, the master's Delay Response is also received by all slave ports in addition to the intended slave port.
-The slave ports receiving the unintended Delay Requests and Responses need to drop them.
-This is unnecessary wastage of network bandwidth.
-It becomes worse when there are hundreds of slave ports.
+The slave ports receiving the unintended Delay Requests and Responses need to drop the packets.
+This can affect network bandwidth, especially if there are hundreds of slave ports.
-- Mixed, where the SYNC and Announce messages are sent as multicast messages but the Delay Request and Response messages are sent as unicast.
-This avoids the issue seen in pure multicast message mode where every slave port sees Delay Requests and Responses from every other slave port.
+- *Mixed*, where Sync and Announce messages are sent as multicast messages but Delay Request and Response messages are sent as unicast.
+This avoids the issue seen in multicast message mode where every slave port sees Delay Requests and Responses from every other slave port.

 Multicast mode is the default setting.
 To set the message mode to *mixed*: